konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 automated.
 AI tools require supervision and good proof structure.
 Given that, they can write proofs that would take me much longer to write by hand.

-Note that the **AI tools were already given core proof arguments** in the form of an inductive invariant in TLA<sup>+</sup>.
-I suspect that it would be much harder to come up with the right inductive invariant.
+Note that the **AI tools were given the core proof arguments and the proof structure** in the form of an inductive invariant in TLA<sup>+</sup>.
+I suspect that it would be much harder for them to come up with a good inductive invariant.
 The search space is much larger than proving the lemmas for a given invariant.

 This is where coordination between humans, model checkers (like Apalache), and AI tools plays well.
 Now, we can delegate the tedious work of checking the